457 Visa Insurance for Temporary Relocation to Australia

 - Treatment rendered outside of Australia including treatment necessary en route to or from Australia;

 - Treatment arranged in advance of the insured’s arrival in Australia;

 - Services and treatment which are covered by compensation and damages provisions of any kind

 Note: insurers are not required to exclude these treatments.
 A decision to cover them is at the discretion of the insurer.

 i) Global annual benefit limits

-To comply with the minimum level of health insurance, the per person per annum, benefit must not be less than $1 million dollars.
+To comply with the minimum level of health insurance, the per person per annum, the benefit must not be less than $1 million dollars.

-To comply with the minimum level of health insurance, when determining waiting periods, insurers must recognize previous length of membership on a policy held with another Australian insurer that meets the minimum standards.
+To comply with the minimum level of health insurance, when determining waiting periods, insurers must recognize the previous length of membership on a policy held with another Australian insurer that meets the minimum standards.
 That is:

 - When transferring between Australian based insurers where the customer has been a member of the previous fund for greater than 12 months, waiting periods of no greater than 12 months will apply to the higher level of benefits.